-Veterinary Nurses at PetNurse’s call center use trusted Clinical Protocols to evaluate the severity of the situation, determine urgency, and specify clear next steps
+Veterinary Nurses use trusted clinical protocols to evaluate the severity of the situation, determine urgency, and specify clear next steps

 Boost client retention

-On average, roughly 2/3 of PetNurse triage outcomes do not require urgent treatment.
-Often, the pet owner can request an appointment over the phone and bring their pet in during normal practice hours.
+On average, 2/3 of PetNurse triage outcomes do not require urgent treatment.
+This means, the pet owner can request an appointment over the phone and be directed back to your practice during regular business hours.
 This helps eliminate unnecessary trips to the emergency hospital, which reduces costs, stress, and inconvenience for your clients and their pets while at the same time increasing appointments and retention for your practice—without the cost of hiring additional staff or extending hours of operation.

 Return on investment

 In addition to the retention and loyalty that comes with offering your clients 24/7 peace of mind for their pet health concerns, PetNurse provides your practice with Monthly Call Reports.
 These reports include call types, pet health triage decisions, and an estimated ROI Summary so you can track and measure the added value of PetNurse.

 All calls are handled by RCVS (Royal College of Veterinary Surgeons) Registered Veterinary Nurses.
 All nurses have a minimum of 3 years practical experience and many hold advanced qualifications.
 All nurses receive extensive and ongoing training on the use of Clinical Protocols, which are used to provide high-quality and consistent triage decisions.
 In over 15 years of operation, our PetNurse partner, VetsDirect, has successfully conducted over 1 million consultations.